PVOBrien/kemoleseding/README.md

 ## The how?

 Jetpack Compose baby.
 And kotlin.
 Learning ahead, but narrowly scoped enough, that when going down rabbit holes I won't be so lost.

+### 2021-08-19 Update

+With help from [David Dicken](https://github.com/daviddicken) I was able to get a clickable picture (Modifier.clickable()).
+Next I wanted to use that icon to open a pdf via the user's choice of their PDF reader.
+Which has so far proven difficult.
+After bumbling around the web, the answers have slowly gravitated into the need to use and configure ContentProvider, and specifically its subclass FileProvider.
+Usually SO is __the place__ for these, but those results were passable at best, with very few questions, fewer answers, and with many of those using deprecated methods.
+But they did keep talking about having to use URIs in concert with a ContentProvider, so they did connect me to blogs that seem to have a full walk through and explanation for _Providers.
+[This](https://getaround.tech/android-fileprovider/) and [this](https://infinum.com/the-capsized-eight/share-files-using-fileprovider), and [this](https://techenum.com/learn-how-to-use-fileprovider-in-android-with-example/) are the ones I finally settled on to follow, so far.